Considering insurance versus self-pay options

 One other consideration is that medical expenses are, in part, tax deductible.

-If you would like to be reimbursed by your insurance company, Dr Weibrecht's office will provide you with a "superbill".
+If you would like to be reimbursed by your insurance company, Dr Weibrecht's office will provide you with an invoice (aka "superbill".)
 This specifies the service(s) provided and the fees paid.
 Some insurance companies may not reimburse, for example, if you have a deductible, however, some will reimburse anywhere from 40 to 80%.
 If you are considering this option, you may want to check with your insurance company prior to the initial evaluation.

 Typical visit fees